 1ZZ or 2ZZ scraper

 The design has multiple scrapers and directional screening.
 Two principal angled scrapers both remove the oil and impart a vector with guidance towards the sump well.
 This is so oil can be transported across the engine in opposition to the g-forces trying to make it pool up into bays 3-4 -- the weak point of the OE wetsump design at sustained 1G+. * The pickup as seen below has two 3mm spacers under the strut and base which are included with the kit (spacers are discussed below).
 The pickup is normally farther away than it should be from the floor of the sump for competition use.
 The net effect of the spacers and thickness of the scraper plate is to lower the pickup by 4mm.
 Greater depth is possible.
-A 2mm doubling plate is available and recommended for the outside floor of the stock pan (mentioned below).
-This will make it much more difficult for road debris or shunts to push the floor of the pan up and close off the lowered oil intake.

 * This technique is not pulled from the thin air.
 Ford, Porsche, Nissan and Mercedes engineers have all employed it in sump designs.
 Here are a couple pictures of it employed in the modern Ford Cobra 4.6 pan:

 Use of the 1ZZ pan is highly recommended.
 It needs some slight relief at the windage tray baffle due to the 2ZZ pickup being shifted over and of greater outer diameter.
 Always check pickup to pan floor clearances when using a pan for a different engine series -- just a common sense rule of thumb.
 If you are using the stock 2ZZ pan, the OE windage tray is eliminated with use of this kit.

 This is the current version of the 2ZZ scraper (1ZZ visually very similar):